Ken Matey—Our Honorary W. S. I.

 The difference between the two is what happens after death connected to life...

 According to Ken, when we read the Bible through the art of interpretation—hermeneutics—the message begins to respond.
-That’s grace at work.
+That’s grace and mercy at work.

 As we study with Ken, we become acutely aware that his desire is to educate, not indoctrinate.
 His own journey reflects this: he was called out of dispensationalism and into a clearer understanding of the Godhead.